MatthewJonesIT/IT-Portfolio/project-hikvision-dvr/readme.md

 - Used Hikvision software to retrieve the encryption code from the DVR
 - Submitted the code to Hikvision support and received a new access code
 - Logged in to the DVR and configured cameras for local and remote viewing
+- Configured cameras to record only on motion detection to optimize storage usage

 ## Outcome
 - Full access restored to the DVR